Bright Source of High-Dimensional Temporal Entanglement: I. Introduction

 Historically, most entanglement-based QKD protocols relied on a maximally polarization-entangled Bell state \cite{Gisin2002}.
 However, this approach has several drawbacks: For one, the dimensionality of polarization entanglement is strictly limited to that of qubits.
 Furthermore, high-brightness sources for polarization entanglement typically require interferometric stability, e.g., in a Sagnac configuration \cite{Kim2006, Hentschel2009}, thus severely reducing the long-term stability.
 Such sources face serious disadvantages in real-life applications, for instance, when deployed on a satellite for long-distance QKD.
-Protocols relying on hybrid entanglement in the polarization and temporal DOFs represent a step forward.
+Protocols relying on hyper entanglement in the polarization and temporal DOFs represent a step forward.
 Employing such a strategy, successful key distribution over a $\SI{10.2}{\kilo \meter}$ free-space channel at dawn was demonstrated~\cite{bulla2022, bulla2023}.
 However, the requirement of these approaches for polarization entanglement implies that they inherit the same limitations described above.

 In contrast, our QKD protocol, reported in Ref.~\cite{bergmayr2023}, is agnostic regarding the polarization DOF, and hence avoids these limitations.
 Using only time-bin entanglement allows us to construct a low-complexity entangled-photon source that can be simultaneously optimized for high brightness and good heralding efficiency with significantly fewer technical constraints.
 The low complexity enables source stability over extended periods of time without realignment.
+The main challenge, however, lies in demonstrating the entanglement quality and dimensionality of the generated state.
+Consequently, describing the source independently of the entanglement certification and benchmarking setup is of limited value.

-In our protocol, we record only the time-of-arrival statistics of all detectors in two different settings.
-This allows optimization for different figures of merit in post-processing by exploring various discretizations of the same raw data.
-This way, the protocol paves the way to full daytime QKD over free-space channels, such as, e.g., ground-to-satellite quantum communications links \cite{liao2018,satelite1,satelite2}.
+To characterize our source, we employ our QKD protocol specifically adapted to the experiment and exploit a novel entanglement witness.
+The detection setup is therefore at least as crucial as the source itself.
+We are implementing the required measurements using a \textit{nested Franson interferomenter} with different delays.
+In our protocol, we record only the time-of-arrival statistics from all detectors across all measurement settings.
+This allows for the optimization of different figures of merit in post-processing by exploring various discretizations of the same raw data.
+In principle, this flexibility enables real-time adaptation to varying noise and loss conditions, paving the way toward full daytime QKD over free-space channels, such as, e.g., satellite-based quantum communications links \cite{liao2018,satelite1,satelite2}.